-This refers to students’ feelings about their teacher, classroom environment, and general school experience.
-It also includes a student’s sense of belonging and how valuable they view their work to be.
+This refers to students’ feelings about their teacher, learning environment, and general school experience.
+It also includes a sense of belonging within the student community and how valuable they view their work to be.

-Behavioral student engagement addresses how attentive and active students are in the classroom and with a school in general.
-For example, does the student have involvement in any extracurricular activities related to the school?
+Behavioural student engagement addresses how attentive and active students are in the classroom and with a school in general.
+For example, is the student involved in any extracurricular activities related to the school?

 - Cognitive Engagement

 This refers to how intrinsically motivated and invested students are in their own learning process and how much they regulate and take ownership of it.

 Students learn best when all three of these areas of engagement are met.